jonnonz1/nz-statute-book/acts/public/1966/airport-authorities-act-1966.md

   (b) the more effectual carrying out of the functions and powers of the airport authority in respect of the airport:
   (c) protecting any property used in connection with the airport from damage or injury:
   (d) prescribing precautions to be taken for the protection of persons or property from accident or damage:
-  (e) regulating traffic, whether pedestrian or vehicular, and the provision and use of parking places for vehicles at the airport:
+  (e) regulating (other than on a road as defined in section 2(1) of the Land Transport Act 1998) traffic, whether pedestrian or vehicular, and the provision and use of parking places for vehicles at the airport:
   (f) prescribing the times, terms, and conditions upon which the public may enter or be in or upon the airport:
   (ff) providing for the establishing and maintaining of facilities at the airport for the reception and storage of lost property, and, after publicising the sale in what the authority considers to be a fair and reasonable manner, providing for the sale by way of auction of any such property that is unclaimed after being held by the authority for not less than 3 months:
     provided that in the case of lost property which is perishable or valueless the bylaws may provide for the disposal of the property in such manner as may be determined by the authority:
   (g) prescribing charges for the use of parking spaces for vehicles or for the admission of members of the public to the airport or to any land adjacent to the airport owned or controlled by the airport authority:
-  (h) prescribing charges for the use of the airport or any part thereof for air pageants, sports meetings, and such other matters in respect of which no charge is prescribed by regulations under the Civil Aviation Act 1990:
+  (h) prescribing charges for the use of the airport or any part thereof for air pageants, sports meetings, and such other matters in respect of which no charge is prescribed by regulations under the Civil Aviation Act 2023:
-  (i) prescribing charges in respect of the commercial use of any part of the airport, including the delivery of goods to or from the airport and the provision of services at the airport, in respect of which no charge is prescribed under the Civil Aviation Act 1990:
+  (i) prescribing charges in respect of the commercial use of any part of the airport, including the delivery of goods to or from the airport and the provision of services at the airport, in respect of which no charge is prescribed under the Civil Aviation Act 2023:
-  (ia) prescribing charges in respect of aviation security services provided at the airport, in respect of which no charge is prescribed under the Civil Aviation Act 1990:
+  (ia) prescribing charges in respect of aviation security services provided at the airport, in respect of which no charge is prescribed under the Civil Aviation Act 2023:
   (j) generally for the administration of the airport, or for the control of trading activities thereon or for the management of any business ancillary thereto that may be carried on pursuant to this Act: provided that an airport authority which is an airport company shall not have the power to make bylaws for the purposes set out in paragraphs (g) to (j).
 (1A) Subject to any direction given by the Auditor-General either in respect of airport authorities generally or in respect of any specific airport authority, the proceeds of every sale made pursuant to bylaws made under paragraph (ff) of subsection (1), after deducting the costs of the sale, and any lost money which is unclaimed, shall be paid into such bank account as may be kept by the authority and shall thereupon form part of its funds.